 Fatigue is a feeling of tiredness, weakness, or exhaustion.
 It is different from drowsiness, which can be relieved with a good night's sleep.

 Most people feel fatigue while being treated for cancer.
-How severe your fatigue is depends on the type cancer you have, the stage of cancer, and your treatments.
+How severe your fatigue is depends on the type of cancer you have, the stage of cancer, and your treatments.
 Other factors like your general health, diet, and stress level can also add to fatigue.

 What Causes Fatigue